Scheana Shay’s Marriage Was Doomed? ‘Vanderpump Rules’ Star Weighs In

 Since announcing her split in December of last year, Scheana Shay has taken a dig or two at her estranged husband online, while he has stayed somewhat silent on social media, aside from a post proclaiming his sobriety and shutting down a rumor which suggested he had gone missing.

-To see more of Scheana Shay and her co-stars, including James Kennedy, Jax Taylor and Stassi Schroeder, tune into Vanderpump Rules Season 5 on Monday nights at 9 p.m. on Bravo TV.
+To see more of Scheana Shay and her co-stars, including James Kennedy, Jax Taylor, and Stassi Schroeder, tune into Vanderpump Rules Season 5 on Monday nights at 9 p.m. on Bravo TV.

 [Featured Image by Joshua Blanchard/Getty Images]